DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

 ### Popup debugging

 There will definitely be times when you will need to inspect elements of your popup window (an html document) as a regular html page.
 For these purposes there is a button *Debug* right next to `Reload` button in the *Temporary Extensions* section.
-This is no secret since the button is pretty well visible.
+This is no secret since the button is pretty visible.
 But once you get to debugging, you'll notice that once you click the inspector window to play around with the elements, your popup gets closed.
 This is very inconvenient, but fortunately there is a fix to it.

 Click the three dots button on the very top right corner of the inspection window and hit *Disable popup auto-hide*.

 ![Disable popup auto-hide](img/popup_debugging.png)

-And that's all to the first part!
-Don't miss part two on using VueJS to build the extension's interface!
+And that wraps up Part 1 of this article.
+In Part 2, we will look at adding Vue into the mix by utilising it to build our browser extension's interface.

-This article is published on [Github]() as an opensource project, so if you have any recommendations, or found any typo or mistake, do not hesitate contributing!
+This article is published on [Github](https://github.com/DanCharousek/firefox-extension-with-vue/) as an opensource project, so if you have any recommendations, or found any typo or mistake, do not hesitate contributing!